The Dominance and Monopolies Review: United Kingdom

 While the focus of UK enforcement action has mostly been on exclusionary conduct, excessive pricing has been considered in a number of cases, including Napp Pharmaceutical Holdings Limited (OFT decision of 2001), Thames Water Utilities Ltd/Bath House and Albion Yard (Ofwat decision of 2003), and Albion Water v.
 Ofwat (Ofwat decision appealed to the CAT, judgment of 2006).
 These cases have all considered the potential exclusionary effect of pricing behaviour.

 More recently, the CMA has pursued a series of cases concerning excessive pricing in the pharmaceutical sector.
 In December 2016, the CMA fined Pfizer £84.2 million and Flynn £5.2 million for imposing unfair prices for phenytoin sodium capsules in the UK.
 As described above, however, the CAT quashed the decision in June 2018, remitting the case to the CMA, and the CAT's judgment was largely upheld by the Court of Appeal in March 2020.
+In June 2020, the CMA opened its remittal investigation into Pfizer and Flynn.
 The CMA is currently investigating allegations of excessive pricing in two other cases, also mentioned above, concerning liothyronine tablets and hydrocortisone tablets.

 Remedies and sanctions

-An undertaking that has abused a dominant position may be fined up to 10 per cent of its worldwide turnover in the last business year, calculated according to rules set out by Statutory Instrument.13 An undertaking may be fined only if its conduct was intentional or negligent (i.e., where the undertaking ought to have known that its conduct would result in a restriction or distortion of competition).14 Any undertaking whose turnover does not exceed £50 million benefits from immunity from fines for infringing the Chapter 2 prohibition (but not Article 102), although immunity may be withdrawn on a prospective basis.15
+An undertaking that has abused a dominant position may be fined up to 10 per cent of its worldwide turnover in the previous business year, calculated according to rules set out by Statutory Instrument.33 An undertaking may be fined only if its conduct was intentional or negligent (i.e., where the undertaking ought to have known that its conduct would result in a restriction or distortion of competition).34 Any undertaking whose turnover does not exceed £50 million benefits from immunity from fines for infringing the Chapter 2 Prohibition, although immunity may be withdrawn on a prospective basis.35

 The CMA is obliged to publish guidance as to the appropriate amount of a penalty (which is subject to approval by the Secretary of State).
-The CMA (as well as concurrent regulators and the CAT) must have regard to that guidance when imposing penalties.16 The OFT published new guidance in September 2012, following a series of successful appeals against its fining decisions before the CAT.17 The guidance, which was updated by the CMA in April 2018,18 sets out a six-step approach to calculating fines:
+The CMA (as well as concurrent regulators and the CAT) must have regard to that guidance when imposing penalties.36 The OFT published new guidance in September 2012, following a series of successful appeals against its fining decisions before the CAT.37 The guidance, which was updated by the CMA in April 2018,38 sets out a six-step approach to calculating fines:

 - calculation of a starting point by multiplying the undertaking's turnover in the relevant market by a percentage of up to 30 per cent depending on the seriousness of the infringement (under its previous guidance the maximum was 10 per cent);